2023 Annual Conference Sessions

 The Importance of PCI Compliance

 Are you PCI compliant?
 Governments that accept credit/payment cards have a responsibility to comply with credit card acceptance protocols to prevent fraudulent transactions.
-These “PCI Compliance” rule continue to evolve and affect every access point where cards are accepted such as online, in person, over the phone, at kiosks, and more.
+These “PCI Compliance” rules continue to evolve and affect every access point where cards are accepted such as online, in person, over the phone, at kiosks, and more.
 Governments that do not meet these standards can face fines or significant risk.
-Learn about current and upcoming PCI compliance protocols and compliance best practices to implement at your government.
+Attend this session to learn about current and upcoming PCI compliance protocols and best practices to implement at your government.

 Rethinking Public Engagement for Budgeting

-For decades, finance officers, and governments in general, have recognized the need to improve public engagement in the budget process.
+For decades, finance officers and governments have recognized the need to improve public engagement in the budget process.
 Public engagement is often limited to a public hearing or two, which typically happens after important decisions have been made and often amount to little more than a chance for people to air grievances.
 GFOA's Rethinking Public Engagement initiative brought together top experts from across the country to take a fresh look at public engagement.
-In this session, you will hear about some of the key lessons learned and how you can get involved in a cohort of local governments that will work towards better public engagement in their communities.
+In this session, you will hear about key lessons learned and how you can get involved in a cohort of local governments that will work towards better public engagement in their communities.

 Next Steps on GFOA's DEI Journey